tposney/midi-qol/README.md

 * The combined card does not play nicely with dice-so-nice.
 * Speed item rolls and magic items do not update consumed charges correctly - use no speed item rolls for the moment.
 * Language translations are not up to date.
+* Unselect targets at end of turn not implemented yet.

+## Notes
+For modules that want to call midi-qol it is easier than in minor-qol.
+Just call item.roll, and if you pass an event via item.roll({event}) you can have key accelerators. event.altKey: true => advantage roll event.crtlKey: true => disadvantage roll event.shiftKey: true => auto roll the attack roll